 1.3.
 Keyword suggestions

 Our discovered keywords should now be enough to work with when determining what our audience searches for.
-The most important ones can be expanded with suggestions that are generated from advertising platforms or search engine’s related searches/suggestions.
+The most important phrases can be expanded with suggestions that are generated from advertising platforms or search engine’s related searches/suggestions.

-Tip: At this stage, I don’t recommend processing the collected data in bulk, but only to analyze the most important and relevant ones.
+Tip: At this stage, I don’t recommend processing the collected data in bulk, but only analyzing the most important and relevant ones.
 As you would spend a lot of time tidying up the report instead of focusing on getting valuable data.
 These reports are usually big files that cause problems as they can take up a large amount of disk space (files with several gigabytes) that is nearly impossible to open or work with.

 For this step, you can use tools that these platforms already offer (for example, Google Keyword Planner or Microsoft Advertising Keyword Planner).
 However, these features are very limited with their output data (for example, with their search volume range) or it’s difficult to use them when working with more datasets.